Covid and Custom in Rural South Africa

 To shed light on the role of custom and ritual in rural social change during the pandemic, Covid and Custom in Rural South Africa applies long-term historical and ethnographic research; theories of people’s science, local knowledge and the human economy; and fieldwork conducted in ten rural South African communities during lockdown.
 The volume highlights differences between developments in Southern Africa and elsewhere on the continent, while exploring how the former apartheid homelands–commonly, yet problematically, represented as former ‘labour reserves’–have since been reconstituted as new home-spaces.
 In short, it explains why rural people have been so angered by the state’s assault on their cultural practices and institutions in the time of Covid.

 Nelly Sharpley is a medical sociologist.
-Formerly head of Social Sciences at Walter Sisulu University, she now leads Special Projects in the office of the vice-chancellor.
+Formerly head of Social Sciences at Walter Sisulu University, she also led Special Projects in the office of the vice-chancellor.